-To ensure the Research Hub collects the highest quality data possible, the All of Us Research Program employs a comprehensive data methodology to curate data for registered and approved researchers.
+To ensure the Research Hub collects the highest quality data possible, the All of Us Research Program employs a comprehensive data methodology to curate data for registered researchers.
 Read more about the program protocol.

 Data Curation Process

-Beyond recruiting a diverse participant pool, the All of Us Research Program collects data from a wide variety of sources, including surveys, electronic health records (EHRs), biosamples, physical measurements, and wearables like Fitbit.
+The All of Us Research Program collects data from a wide variety of sources, including surveys, electronic health records (EHRs), biosamples, physical measurements, and wearables like Fitbit.

 The All of Us Research Program uses the OMOP CDM to ensure EHR data are standardized for all researchers.